 - David waited, longing to establish a resting place for God which his son Solomon would actually build.

-Continue to pursue intimacy with the Lord above all else as you wait on Him.
-Remind yourself that it is in the waiting where we grow in closeness with Him.
-He even promises that those who wait on Him will have their strength increased and not be disappointed (Isaiah 40:31; 49:23).
+Continue to pursue honoring the Lord above all else as you wait on Him.
+Seek to wait with a godly attitude, patience and humility.
+Remind yourself that He is always faithful.
+He promises that those who wait on Him will renew their strength and not be disappointed (Isaiah 40:31; 49:23).

-Even when things do not happen in our timing, we must feed continually on God’s faithfulness.
+Even when things do not happen in our timing, it helps to feed continually on God’s faithfulness.
 He is never late.
-He is just doing a work within our hearts and emotions, that we grow in selfless love and the fruit of His Spirit (love, joy, peace, patience, kindness, faithfulness, self-control, goodness and gentleness).
-He is creating a testimony of faithfulness through which He wants to display His love and glory.
+His timing and His will are best for us.
+And likely, He is working godliness within our hearts and emotions, teaching us to grow in trust, selfless love and the fruit of the Spirit (love, joy, peace, patience, kindness, faithfulness, self-control, goodness and gentleness).
+He is adding to the centuries long testimony of His faithfulness as you grow in trusting Him.